cosmos/ibc/spec/ics-023-vector-commitments/README.md

 ### Datatypes

-An commitment construction MUST specify the following datatypes, which are otherwise opaque (need not be introspected) but MUST be serializable:
+A commitment construction MUST specify the following datatypes, which are otherwise opaque (need not be introspected) but MUST be serializable:

 #### State

-An `CommitmentState` is the full state of the commitment, which will be stored by the manager.
+A `CommitmentState` is the full state of the commitment, which will be stored by the manager.

 ```typescript
 type CommitmentState = object